 |Fully engorged embedded dog tick|

 Most insect repellants do not work against fleas.
 There are many methods available to protect your pet against fleas, which include flea collars, topical treatments, and even pills.
 Some of these are also effective against ticks.
 Ask your vet to find out the preventative measure that is best for your four-footed family.
 You will most likely find that one of these methods works best.
 Don't be afraid to try another method if the first doesn't work.

 Keep pests out of your house

 Simply vacuuming your home regularly can significantly decrease a pest infestation, especially if you have carpets.
 Vacuum couches and floor cushions as well, and launder your pet's blankets and other fabric items.
-If you have a vacuum with a replacable bag, throw the bag away after use.
+If you have a vacuum with a replaceable bag, throw the bag away after use.
 Some people choose to keep pets off furniture, especially beds and couches.